airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 1. Certain API sources take an unknown amount of time to generate an asynchronous responses (e.g., Salesforce, Facebook, Amplitude).
 No workaround currently exists.
 2. Certain API sources can be rate-limited for a time period longer than their configured threshold.
 Although Airbyte tries our best to handle this on a per-connector basis, rate limits are not always predictable.
 3. Database sources can be slow to respond to a query.
 This can be due to a variety of reasons, including the size of the database, the complexity of the query, and the number of other queries being made to the database at the same time.
-   1. The most common reason we see is using an un-indexed column as a cursor column in an incremental sync.
+   1. The most common reason we see is using an un-indexed column as a cursor column in an incremental sync, or a dramatically under-provisioned database.
 4. Destinations can be slow to respond to write requests.
-   1. The most common reason we see here is destination resource availability.
+   1. The most common reason we see here is destination resource availability vis-a-vis data volumes.

+Database Sources and Destination errors are unexpected.
+Any issues are likely to be indicative of actual issues and need to be investigated.

 ## Airbyte Cloud
 Airbyte Cloud has identical heartbeat monitoring and alerting as Airbyte Open Source.

 If these issues show up on Airbyte Cloud,
-1. Please read [Known Causes](#known-causes) to understand the possible causes.
+1. Please read [Known Causes](#known-causes).
 In many cases, the issue is with the source, the destination or the connection set up, and not with Airbyte.
 2. Reach out to Airbyte Support for help.

 ## Technical Details